openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/6_conversions.rst

-The conversion of array types (see :ref:`Array Types`) also works in accordance with the widening style of array elements type.
-It is illustrated in the example
+The conversion of array types (see :ref:`Array Types`) also works in accordance with the widening style of the type of array elements as shown below:
-below:

 .. index::
    conversion